cETH Whitepaper

 • Multiple independent RPC providers; compare results at critical boundaries.

-• Strict allow‑lists and rate limits.
+• Strict allow‑lists and rate limits on all bridge inputs.

 • Run relayer in isolated network environment.